-- 1. Exploration and Participation

-- Laboratory Science (4CR)

-- · Mathematics (3CR) 1000 level or higher

-- 2. Communication

-- ENGL 1010 English I: Composition (3CR)

-- ENGL 1020 English II: Composition (3CR)
+- ENGL 1010 English I: Composition (3CR) - ENGL 1020 English II: Composition (3CR)

-- 3. Relationship with the World

 - Human Behavior (3CR)

 - U.S. and Wyoming Constitutions (3CR)

 - Cultural Environment (3CR)

-- 4. General Education Electives

-- Must be chosen from areas 1, 2, or 3 above.

-- 5. Physical Education (1CR)

-General studies courses (32CR) should be chosen in consultation with an academic advisor.
+General studies courses (32CR) - Should be chosen in consultation with an academic advisor.
 Consider the requirements of the institution to which you will transfer, and your personal goals.